GovTechSG/sgds-web-component/CONTRIBUTING.md

 Write documentation in storybook in MDX format.
 Include API argstable, import instructions, at least a basic example and custom css properties table (if present)

+## Markdown files and README.md

+.md files are located in docs folder.
+These markdown files are used in both Storybook and github's README.
+ Do not edit README.md file directly.
+Instead edit the markdown files in docs folder and run `npm run build:readme`.
+Note that Gulp-concat will combine the files in alphabetical order - name any new markdown files with this in mind.

 ## Publishing (for admin only)
 Library publication is performed in workflow by github actions.
 When ready for publishing, perform the following steps